apachot/Building-the-ProductSpace-in-HS6/README.md

 # ProductSpace_HS6

 We propose a HS6 version of the famous Product Space developed by Harvard.
-If you want to know more about the Product Space, and the work on Economic Complexity, I invite you to visit the website of ...
+If you want to know more about the Product Space, and the work on Economic Complexity, I invite you to visit https://atlas.cid.harvard.edu.

 The version that can be found online is limited to product classes on 4 digits (about 1600 classes).
 Here we propose an enriched version with more than 5000 classes.